amigavision/AmigaVision/content/distro/MegaAGS-Extras.md

 In addition to the main setup, we include some additional images and convenience functions that may be of interest to the Amiga connoisseur.

-## `menu.png`
+## Custom MiSTer background image

 A rendering of a classic wood-paneled teenager's room with an Amiga monitor, joystick and some computer manuals and floppies as a frame for the MiSTer menu.
-Drop it into to the root of your MiSTer file system for maximum nostalgia when booting up your device.
+Drop `menu.png` into to the root of your MiSTer file system for maximum nostalgia when booting up your device.
 Rendering by Ralf Ostertag (2010), licensed under Creative Commons.

 ## Custom fonts for the MiSTer OSD